bb-Ricardo/check_redfish/README.md

 ```

 ### Verbose output
-In cause you need more information or want to debug the data you can add the verbose
+In case you need more information or want to debug the data you can add the verbose
 option.
 This will also add the `source_data` attribute for each inventory item.

 ### Inventory attributes